ntlind/querybot/README.md

 ### v1.4: New databases and LLM integrations
 - Class can handle various SQL and NoSQL database connections at the same time

+### Backlog:
+- Answer open-ended questions like "What products do my customers enjoy most?"